Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 The following traditions are shared from Sunni and Shiite hadith narratives and neutral academic sources to share with guests some historic record of the existence of a continuous line of descent from al-Imam Hasan al-Askari in addition to that of his eldest son and successor al-Imam Muhammad al-Mahdi al-Muntadhar.

-According to the earliest reports as cited below from official family tree documents and records cited by multiple historians like Kashani, Arbali, Sahib Kashf ul-Ghumma, and Sahib Siraj al-Ansab among others, Imam Hasan al-Askari fathered six illustrious children: Imam Muhammad al-Mahdi ‘alaihi salam, Musa, Ja’far, Ibrahim, Fatima, Ayesha, and ‘Ali, sometimes referred to as Asghar.
+According to the earliest reports as cited below from official family tree documents and records cited by multiple historians like Kashani, Arbali, Sahib Kashf ul-Ghumma, and Sahib Siraj al-Ansab among others, Imam Hasan al-Askari fathered seven children and was survived by six.
+The names of his illustrious biological children were: Imam Muhammad al-Mahdi ‘alaihi salam, Musa, Ja’far, Ibrahim, Fatima, Ayesha, and ‘Ali, sometimes referred to as Asghar.
 It is said Musa b.
-Hasan al-Askari passed away before the age of maturity.
+Hasan al-Askari passed away before the age of maturity or simply during his father’s life.
 Some of these narrations are as follows:

-Although some contemporary Shiite historians now generally dismiss the classical narrative which states Imam Hasan al-Askari fathered children other than Imam Muhammad al-Mahdi, whose birth was also concealed, and who was also not mentioned in any legal will document of the Imam nor was granted inheritance of the estate of his father after he left the world, the Shiite hadith book Usul al-Kafi, in Bab Mawlid Abi Muhammad al-Hasan b.
-‘Ali confirms Imam Hasan al-Askari had multiple handmaidens with whom he had relations.
+Although some contemporary Shiite historians now generally dismiss the classical narrative which states Imam Hasan al-Askari fathered children other than Imam Muhammad al-Mahdi, it crucial to point out even Imam Muhammad al-Mahdi’s birth was concealed by the Imam.
+Imam Muhammad b.
+Hasan al-Askari, like his siblings, was also not mentioned in any legal will document of the Imam nor was he granted inheritance of the vast estate of his father after he left the world.
+The Shiite hadith book Usul al-Kafi, in Bab Mawlid Abi Muhammad al-Hasan b.
+‘Ali does confirm the classical narrative that Imam Hasan al-Askari had multiple handmaidens with whom he had relations.
 In his Usul, al-Kafi writes:

 “When the caliph got news of Imam Hasan ‘Askari’s illness, he instructed his agents to keep a constant watch over the house of the Imam…he sent some of these midwives to examine the handmaidens of the Imam to determine if they were pregnant.
 If a handmaid was found pregnant she was detained and imprisoned…”[al-Kafi, by Muhammad Ya’qub Kulayni.
 Translated by Muhammad Sarwar.
 Chap.
 124, Birth of Abi Muhammad al-Hasan ibn ‘Ali, p.705]